hollowdoor/dom_arrow_select/README.md

 ### as.current

+`as.current` is the current selected child element.

+### as.element

-`as.current` is the current focused parent element.
+`as.element` is the current focused parent element.

 ### as.selectID